SUZUKI BURGMAN 650 (AN650)

 For 2013 Suzuki introduced a heavily revised Burgman 650.
 While being billed as new model by Suzuki USA and Canada, the second generation Burgman 650 utilizes the same frame and motor with small refinements.
 Technologically the biggest news is the new transmission, which is claimed to be much more efficient.
 Even with the same motor, Suzuki is claiming a 15% improvement in fuel use due to the subtle refinements, a new clutch design and the slimmer shape.
 Also noteworthy is a new ABS system with uses floating discs and weighs half what the older system did.
 As a result, total machine weight plummets from 613 lbs to 609 lbs.

-More noticeably, the styling is tastefully reworked to freshen the look and give it a slimmer profile.
-The instrumentation is also brand new and contains a mix of analog and digital instrumentation (shown at right).
+More noticeably, the styling is tastefully reworked to freshen the look and gain a slimmer profile.
+The instrumentation is also new and contains a mix of analog and digital instrumentation (shown at right).
 This new Burgman retains the amenities of the departed Executive model, but utilizes now utilizes the name Burgman 650 ABS.
 In Canada the ‘Executive’ suffix sticks around.

 The entire scooter is aimed not at the typical scooter usage (frugal transit around town) but rather it’s designed to be the scooter equivalent of a Goldwing.
 The Burgman 650 boasts cavernous storage, massive power and a very comfortable ride.
 It’s a very compelling package for long distance trips.

-OWNER REVIEWS - Browse the Suzuki Burgman 650 Owner Reviews
+OWNER REVIEWS (24) - Browse Burgman 650 Reviews REVIEW - Add Your Review

 * Powerful, high tech engine